Outboard Motors UK

 feature is not always available on the smaller models.
 And even with oil injection, water pollution is still the

-4-stroke engines run quieter than 2-stroke engines, especially at slower (birding) speeds.
-This can make a big
+4-stroke engines run quieter than 2-stroke engines, especially at slower speeds.
+This can make a big difference in

 Better fuel economy